tools

 How to use this tool safely

-• Choose web, extension, API, or MCP based on task size.
+• Choose web, extension, API, or MCP based on task size and audit needs.

-• Record source URL, task status, and limitations.
+• Record source URL, capture date, task status, selected variant, limitations, and failure reason.

 Allowed uses